Head-To-Head Analysis: Latch (NASDAQ:LTCH) versus Resideo Technologies (NYSE:REZI)

-Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI) are both auto/tires/trucks companies, but which is the superior investment?
-We will contrast the two companies based on the strength of their profitability, dividends, institutional ownership, earnings, analyst recommendations, valuation and risk.
+Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI) are both mid-cap auto/tires/trucks companies, but which is the better stock?
+We will contrast the two businesses based on the strength of their valuation, profitability, dividends, analyst recommendations, institutional ownership, earnings and risk.

 Analyst Recommendations

-This is a breakdown of current ratings and price targets for Latch and Resideo Technologies, as reported by MarketBeat.
+This is a breakdown of recent ratings and target prices for Latch and Resideo Technologies, as provided by MarketBeat.

 |Sell Ratings